10 Lead Generating Strategies for Small Business

 - Set automated campaigns.
 Makes it much simpler to stay in touch.

 - Link your emails to landing pages.
-If the point is to drive traffic to your site, then link your email with a landing page that matches the theme, visuals, content, and headlines of the email.
+If the purpose behind your email marketing campaign is to drive traffic to your website, then link your email with a landing page that matches the theme, visuals, content, and headlines of the email.

 - Mention clear call to action.
 Use a CTA button for the reader to reach out to you to express their interest in your offering.